-In 2016 The Games Europe Plays will bring to Londoners a selection of independent and innovative games made in Europe to experience and play.
+In 2016 The Games Europe Plays brings to Londoners a selection of independent and innovative games made in Europe to experience and play.

-The Games Europe Plays will showcase the best of EU gaming from full-bodied gaming interactive installations as well as screen-based games and apps.
-The exhibitions will present an immersive, playful journey through the most innovative gaming experiences from Europe today offering the audience the opportunity to envision how gaming is used today and can be used in the future.
+The Games Europe Plays has showcased the best of EU gaming from full-bodied gaming interactive installations as well as screen-based games and apps.
+The exhibitions presented an immersive, playful journey through the most innovative gaming experiences from Europe today offering the audience the opportunity to envision how gaming is used today and can be used in the future.

 ‘The Games Europe Plays’ has been conceived and developed with curator Ghislaine Boddington to give visibility to the booming and vivid European gaming scene within the UK and to envision future scenarios in which gaming experiences are at the centre of work and play.